jelly/cockpit/test/ARCHITECTURE.md

     testlib.test_main()
 ```

-The test above would be invocated via `./test/verify/check-apps TestApps.testBasic`
+The test above would be invoked via `./test/verify/check-apps TestApps.testBasic`
 and would execute as can be seen in the diagram below:
 ```mermaid
 sequenceDiagram